 Defining the term: After students have categorized each type of hero, ask them to come up with their definition for each type.
 Once the students have shared each definition with the class, give them the textbook definitions and see how close they were!

 After students have finished reading a novel or play that includes a hero, reinforce this lesson by asking them to complete their storyboard showing the hero and their attributes with a scene and quote from the text.
-This lesson extension, coupled with a slide show presentation, will help students master the concept of the everyman hero.
+This lesson extension, coupled with a slide show presentation, will help students master the concept of the everyday hero.

-Be specific when asking students to create a storyboard that shows the actions or events that make an everyman hero.
-Make sure that students include an explanation of how their chosen character fits the everyman hero definition.
+Be specific when asking students to create a storyboard that shows the actions or events that make an everyday hero.
+Make sure that students include an explanation of how their chosen character fits the everyday hero definition.
 It is always important for students to include evidence that backs up their claim.
 If they are doing this as a project, having the students download their storyboards to a PowerPoint using the feature in the Storyboard Creator toolbar is a perfect way for them to explain each cell.

-Have students attach their storyboard to a paper that requires them to give an in-depth explanation of the everyman hero throughout the novel.
+Have students attach their storyboard to a paper that requires them to give an in-depth explanation of the everyday hero throughout the novel.
 Or couple this assignment with a presentation, see our article on how to present a storyboard.